elastic/connectors/docs/DEVELOPING.md

 ##### `enable_content_extraction`

-Whether the connector should extract file content from network drives.
+Whether the connector should extract file content from network drive.
 Default value is `True` i.e. the connector will try to extract file contents.

 #### Content extraction